neutrons/SNAPRed/docs/source/developer/architecture/backend/algorithms/calculate_diffcal_table.rst

 Description:
 ------------
-This algorithm calculates a diffraction calibration table based on the input workspace.
 It uses the instrument definition within the workspace and calls the CalculateDIFC algorithm, which moronically creates matrix workspace, and converts the matrix workspace into a calibration table.

 Expected Inputs:
 ----------------